 We are a 501(c)(3) nonprofit organization, and your donations to the Columbia County Historical Society are fully tax-deductible.

 There are no goods and services associated with a charitable gift to our annual appeal.
 CCHS will not share or sell a donor's personal information with any other party, nor send donor mailings on behalf of other organizations.

 Dear Friends, Members, and Followers of the Columbia County Historical Society:

 Your support has helped establish us as a cultural anchor in the county.
 Thank you!
-The Columbia County Historical Society engages our community in so many ways: educational programs for adults, school-trips for children, public tours and events at our four historic properties, historical and genealogical research in our library, exhibitions in the museum and in all our properties, and with our magazine Columbia County History & Heritage.
+The Columbia County Historical Society is the largest historic organization in the county and one of the largest in the region.
+We our community in so many ways: educational programs for adults, school-trips for children, public tours and events at our four historic properties, historical and genealogical research in our library, exhibitions in the museum and in all our properties, and with our magazine Columbia County History & Heritage.